 The results from the interviews (chapter 4) indicate to do something different and shows that addressing ESG objectives is acknowledged as important, but the organisation in scope is at a starting point.
 Ten Have et al. (2011) describe the missing connection that arise in practice between strategy and execution.
 This might be helpful for the organisation as the results indicate clarity in strategy and its operationalisation is missing.
 The gap between planning, or strategy, and execution can be filled by change (Ten Have et al., 2011).
 To address something new or different in an organisation, for example in perceptions or approaches, change might be needed to bring people on board.
 To change, tensions must be recognised and acknowledged as tension and harmony are undeniable parts of organisations (Otto & ten Have, 2012).
 As described by Johnson (1998), polarities must be hold.
 From the perspective of the Dynamic Equilibrium Model purposeful iterations can be used to reach simultaneous attention over time (Smith & Lewis, 2011).
-Fitting the approach of dealing with tensions, Otto & ten Have (2012) describe the Dynamic author based on ten Have et al. (2011).
-Model of Vigorous Change in which tensions are seen as productive for organisations.
-By using its forces and Rationale counter forces, it makes sure it is balanced and situationally address the forces and the underlying relation.
+Fitting the approach of dealing with tensions, Otto & ten Have (2012) describe the Dynamic Model of Vigorous Change in which tensions are seen as productive for organisations.
+By using its forces and counter forces, it makes sure it is balanced and situationally address the forces and the underlying relation.
 Dominance or overshooting one side of the balance must be prevented.
 From their perspective, organising and changing is - in line with Johnson (1998) - to hold the tensions by making them productive.
+These productive tensions for change can be classified in five essential elements, and are used to get an overarching overview of the approach.
+The elements are depicted in figure 2.2.
+The rationale concerns the motivations for the required change.
+Otto & Ten Have (2012) addresses the effect as the intended or possible effects for the short- and longer-term.
+The element of focus addresses the direction of motion towards the desired state which can be related to formal frameworks, as structures, or informal frameworks as culture.
+Energy is about inspiration, motivation and influence for people willing and being able to contribute.
+Lastly, the element of connection is about how the former elements can be connected in a productive and an optimal manner.